HenrikMartinussen/SCWCD/ch4/readme.txt

-point browser to http://localhost:8081/ch4/ port is configurable in pom.xml under maven-jetty-plugin configuration, connectors, connector, port application name stems from the pom.xml jetty-maven-plugin, and can be changed there
+point browser to http://localhost:8081/ch4/ port is configurable in pom.xml under jetty-maven-plugin configuration, connectors, connector, port application name stems from the pom.xml jetty-maven-plugin configuration, webApp, contextPath, and can be changed there

 In order to test and generate test coverage reports: mvn clean test cobertura:cobertura
 In order to see the test coverage reports, go to target/site/cobertura/ browse from the index.html

-In order to run integration-tests mvn clean integration-test or mvn clean verify
+In order to run integration-tests mvn clean verify